xaviernogueira/geoparquet-pydantic/README.md

 In the age of cloud-native tech, size limits on popular services such as AWS Lambda make large dependencies more

 **Is this library the right choice for you?:**
-* Do you want to use a wide variety of Geospatial functions?
-If so, you will likely have to add GDAL as a dependency anyways, and this libraries conversion *probably* won't be all that useful.
+* Do you need to use a wide variety of Geospatial functions?
+If so, you will likely have to add GDAL/GeoPandas as a dependency anyways, making this ibrary's conversion functions *probably* redundant.
 * Is your workflow command line centric?
-If so you may want to consider Planet Lab's simular CLI tool [`gpq`](https://github.com/planetlabs/gpq), which is written in Go and substantially faster than our CLI.
+If so you may want to consider Planet Lab's simular CLI tool [`gpq`](https://github.com/planetlabs/gpq), which is written in Go and substantially faster than our CLI tool.
 * Otherwise, if you are using Python and want to avoid unnecessary bulky dependencies, this library will be a great choice!

 # Installation